 If you have this setting enabled, the application will demand a better quality of password from your users, rejecting simple passwords e.g. a sequence of numbers or anything containing the word 'password'.
 If a user logs in and their password is deemed insecure, they will see a pop up prompting them to create a new one.

 If you try and log into onCourse with the same login credentials as a user that is already logged in, then a window will pop up asking you what you want to do.
 You will then have the option to quit your log in attempt, or log in and kick the other user using the same log in details out.
 So to prevent this from happening it's best to always have your own user name and password to log in with.

 Access rights restrict what parts of onCourse users can modify, print, view or delete.
 This is an advanced feature, available for onCourse "Professional and Enterprise" customers.
 Four pre-defined user roles are available within the system, Enrolment Officer, Administration Manager, Course Manager and Financial Manager.
 You can modify these and create new access rights groups as needed.
 Each user within your organisation can be given Admin access rights (full access) or be added to any of your access groups.
 Select the access rights when creating or editing user profiles, as above.

 To access User Roles, in onCourse go to File > Preferences > Security, then look under the User Roles heading in the left-hand panel.

 Here you can create roles for users, such as "Administration Manager."
 Some default access roles have been created in onCourse however you should edit these and create roles applicable to your own organisation.

 Each onCourse user should be assigned to a user role that defines their access levels, by default all new users created will have full admin access to all aspects of onCourse.

-You can edit an existing access role by double clicking on it, or create new access roles using the + button next to the User Roles heading in the left-hand panel.
+You can edit an existing user role by clicking on its heading in the left-hand panel, or create new access roles using the + button next to the User Roles heading in the left-hand panel.